 Ingredients for Ham Hock Soup

-You only need 4 ingredients to make this ham and bean soup.
-Well, 5 if you count water.
+You really only need 4 ingredients to make this ham hock soup.
 That’s the beauty of a ham hock.
 It adds all the flavor you need to the broth and gives you yummy chunks of ham as well.
 Here is what you will need:

 • Ham Bone: You can use a leftover ham bone from your spiraled ham or you can ask for a ham bone from the butcher.
 Make sure there is still some meat left on the bone.